Gixx/worstpractice.github.io/src/_posts/2020-02-19-deal-with-public-and-private-access-modifiers-in-js.md

 ##### Pros
 * The public code is in safe.
 No way to overwrite them.
 * It has support for `get`, `set` and `static` keywords.
+* With the `set` method we can do type check before assignment.
+* Not possible to add/attach additional properties and methods.

 ##### Cons
 * This is far away from readability.
 * It's difficult to understand.
+* Every public, read-write property requires a `set` and a `get` method.
 * The `new` keyword is not mandatory.

 ### Conclusion

+As you can see, in order to eliminate all the negatives from the first solution, I had to sacrifice all the positives from it.
+But I think it's worth it, because in the end we want to use the code and not read it.
+And we can still use the `new` keyword if we want to.

+Readability is not a big price to make our object defended from harmful hands.
+What do you think?
+Am I right?
+Am I wrong?
+Is this really a worst practice?